Jean-Serge Brisson

 Jean-Serge Brisson (born June 28, 1954) is a Canadian political activist, tax reform advocate, politician, and author.
 He is a former leader of the Libertarian Party of Canada and gained national notoriety in the 1990s for his opposition to businesses being forced to collect the provincial sales tax (PST) without being remunerated.

 Early life

 Brisson was born in Embrun, Ontario, a small village to the east of Ottawa and raised on a dairy farm.

-He describes his early experiences with jobs and bosses to have put him off from ever being able to work for a boss, wanting to instead start his own business and be his own boss.
+Brisson describes his early experiences with jobs and bosses to have put him off from ever being able to work for a boss; instead, he wanted tostart his own business and be his own boss.

-He first apprenticed as a radiator technician and, in 1974, opened his own company in Embrun, Independent Radiator Co.
+Brisson first apprenticed as a radiator technician.
+In 1974, he opened his own company in Embrun, Independent Radiator Co.

 Political life

 Libertarian candidate

 Brisson has been a candidate for the Libertarian Party of Canada and the Libertarian Party of Ontario in Glengarry-Prescott-Russell and Ottawa South.
 He has never been elected provincially or federally.

-In 2004, despite being the leader of the Libertarian Party, Brisson did not run in the federal election due to his recent election to municipal council in Russell, Ontario.
+Despite being the leader of the Libertarian Party at the time, Brisson did not run in the 2004 federal election; this was due to his recent election to the municipal council in Russell, Ontario.